 This method will select the MIC as the input.

-'''

-class pyng.lib.audio.AudioDirect (description, gpio name=None)

-'''

-Bases: pynq.overlay.DefaultIP
+class pynq.lib.audio.AudioDirect(description, gpio_name=None) Bases: pynq.overlay.DefaultIP

 Class to interact with audio controller.

 Each audio sample is a 32-bit integer.
 The audio controller supports only mono mode, and uses pulse density modulation (PDM).